 Create the perfect home for the little chicks by turning the bonnet into a nest.
-Using shredded tissue paper, twist it into a circle and wrap it around some pipe cleaners to create a halo that will rest on the brim of the bonnet.
+Using foam sheets, cut them into strips and then wrap around some pipe cleaners to create a halo that will rest on the brim of the bonnet.

 4. Bouncing bunnies

 We can’t forget Easter Bunny, and it’s easy to add this character to an Easter bonnet.
 Simply get some sturdy card in grey and pink and cut some bunny ears out (use the pink to represent the inner of the ear), and attach these to the bonnet.

 If you haven’t got a hat, or your child doesn’t want to wear one, you can still create a stylish headpiece which features bunny ears.

 Simply get a large piece of card and measure it so it will wrap around your child’s head.
 Then, staple this together before adding some cardboard ears.
 You can also add a nice twist to the ears by using some fluffy pink fabric to create the insides of the ears – or use our Easter bunny glasses.

 Top tip: Create an Easter Bunny or Chick headband with our Easter foam masks.
 With everything you need included, it’ll provide your child with hours of entertainment and can be personalised with their own little touches.